SURFscz/SRAM-deploy/README.md

 install the different components onto the VMs.

 We support this on both Linux (tested on Ubuntu 17.10 and 18.04, experimental on openSUSE Tumbleweed) and OSX/MacOS (tested on High Sierra).
-For VM backends, both libvirt/qemu and virtualbox are supported.
-We are working on Docker support, but this is currently broken (works on openSUSE Tumbleweed).
+You can either deploy to full VMs (libvirt/qemu and Virtualbox are supported), or to container (using docker).

+We _strongly_ recommend using the container/docker-based deploy, because it requires much less resources (should run easily on a dual core machine with 8GB memory).
+To deploy to VMs, we recommend a quad-core CPU and at least 16GB of memory, as the script will create 6 VMs with 768MB of memory each.

 To get started, do the following: